Jim Henson: Television and Muppets: 1961–1969

 Henson spent much of the next two decades working in commercials, talk shows, and children's projects before realizing his dream of the Muppets as "entertainment for everybody".
 The popularity of his work on Sam and Friends in the late 1950s led to a series of guest appearances on network talk and variety shows.
 He appeared as a guest on many shows, including The Steve Allen Show, The Jack Paar Program, and The Ed Sullivan Show.
 (Sullivan introduced him as "Jim Newsom and his Puppets" on September 11, 1966.)
-These television broadcasts greatly increased his exposure, leading to hundreds of commercial appearances by Henson characters throughout the '60s.
+These television broadcasts greatly increased his exposure, leading to hundreds of commercial appearances by Henson characters throughout the 1960s.

-Among the most popular of Henson's commercials was a series for the local Wilkins Coffee company in Washington, D.C.
-Most of the Wilkins advertisements followed a similar formula.
-Two Muppets, in this case named Wilkins and Wontkins, would appear.
-Wilkins would extol the product, while Wontkins would express his hatred for it, causing Wilkins to retaliate physically; examples included Wontkins being shot with a cannon, struck in the head with a hammer or baseball bat, and having a pie thrown in his face.
+Among the most popular of Henson's commercials was a series for the local Wilkins Coffee company in Washington, D.C., created for a campaign managed by advertising manager Helen Ver Standig.
+Most of the Wilkins advertisements followed a similar formula: two Muppets, in this case named Wilkins and Wontkins (usually both voiced by Henson), would appear.
+Wilkins would extol the product while Wontkins would express his hatred for it, prompting physical retaliation from Wilkins; Wontkins might be shot with a cannon, struck in the head with a hammer or baseball bat, or have a pie thrown in his face.
 The Jim Henson Company has posted a short selection of them.
 Henson later explained, "Till then, advertising agencies believed that the hard sell was the only way to get their message over on television.
 We took a very different approach.
 We tried to sell things by making people laugh."

 The first seven-second commercials for Wilkins were an immediate hit and were later remade for other local coffee companies throughout the United States, such as Community Coffee, Red Diamond Coffee, La Touraine Coffee, Nash's Coffee, and Jomar Instant coffee.
 The characters were so successful in selling coffee that soon other companies began seeking them to promote their products, such as bakeries like Merita Breads, service station chains such as Standard Oil of Ohio and the downstream assets of Marathon Oil, and beverage bottlers such as Faygo.
 Over 300 "Wilkins and Wontkins" commercials were made.
+The ads were primarily produced in black and white, but some color examples also exist.

 Henson sold the rights to Wilkins and Wontkins to the Wilkins Company, who allowed marketing executive John T. Brady to sell the rights to some toymakers and film studios.
 However, in July 1992 Brady was sued by Jim Henson Productions for unfair competition in addition to copyright and trademark infringement.
 The Henson company claimed that Brady was incorrectly using Henson's name and likeness in their attempts to license the characters.